January 14th, 2009

 Method:

-In a frying pan or skillet on the lowest flame, roast the semolina until golden brown.
-This should take about 3 to 4 minutes.
-Keep aside.
 In a pan, bring the water to a boil and add in the salt and scrubbed potatoes and cook till tender until the potatoes can be pierced with a fork or a knife.
 Cool and peel the potatoes.

-In a frying pan or skillet, heat the olive oil on a medium flame and add in the paprika flakes and coriander leaves.
+In the frying pan or skillet, heat the olive oil and butter on a medium flame and add in the paprika flakes and coriander leaves.
 Stir in the potatoes and cook for 4 to 5 minutes or until they change colour to a nice light brown.
 Sprinkle the semolina and salt and mix properly.
 Continue cooking for a minute or two.
 The semolina forms a lovely crust over the potatoes.
 Serve hot.

 Serves 3 to 4